CSE232-MSU/CSE232/labs/lab01.md

 ### The Unix Terminal

 In future labs, there will be short sections dedicated to learning more about the terminal.
-Windows users are strongly recommended to install the Windows Subsystem for Linus (WSL), where MacOS/Linux users can follow along using their local terminal if they so choose.
+Windows users are strongly recommended to install the Windows Subsystem for Linux (WSL), where MacOS/Linux users can follow along using their local terminal if they so choose.

 The Coding Rooms IDE can also be used to write C/C++ code.
 We'll be coding here today just so there's a bit of exposure to the Coding Rooms IDE interface, and in case some students were unable to get a local code editor running on their machines.